Langhalsdino/Kubernetes-GPU-Guide/README.md

 ```
 You are ready to use kubectl on you local client.

-**4** You can test by listing all your pods
+**3.II** You can test by listing all your pods
 ```
-kubectl get pods --all-namespaces
+kubectl get pods —all-namespaces
 ```